open5e/open5e/source/equipment/magic-items/slippers-of-spider-climbing.rst

 While you wear these light shoes, you can move up, down, and across vertical surfaces and upside down along ceilings, while leaving your hands free.
 You have a climbing speed equal to your walking speed.
-However, the slippers don’t allow you to move this way on a slippery surface, such as one covered by ice or oil.
+However, the slippers don't allow you to move this way on a slippery surface, such as one covered by ice or oil.

 Sovereign Glue